 Thanks to the popularity among backpackers traveling to Hampi is a popular thing to do in India.
 The tourism business is flourishing and now that I have been I can understand why.
 Hampi tourism has everything: nature, history, sightseeing, mythology, tours, spirituality, cheap accommodation, great food and an incredibly laid-back vibe.
 This is one of those sleepy places where you can escape the hustle and bustle of India.

 No honking cars, no street vendors that annoy you, no tricycles that hassle you.
 When you travel to Hampi be prepared to fall in love and leaving this place is going to be hard.
-It actually reminded me a little of Pushkar, another amazing place to visit in India.
+It actually reminded me a little of Pushkar, a place that stole my heart on a previous trip to India.